 Indiana Pacers to trade for Thomas Bryant, former IU player

-INDIANAPOLIS (WISH) — The Indiana Pacers have traded a future second-round draft pick to the Miami Heat for center Thomas Bryant, a Indiana University alumni, sources have told ESPN.
+INDIANAPOLIS (WISH) — The Indiana Pacers have traded a future second-round draft pick to the Miami Heat for center Thomas Bryant, a Indiana University alumni, sources have told ESPN and The Associated Press.

 Bryant will become trade-eligible on Sunday.
+Bryant is earning $2.1 million this season, AP reports.

 The trade comes as the Pacers have struggled with the loss of Isaiah Jackson in November and James Wisemen in October.
 Both tore their Achilles tendons.